xt0fer/reveal-slides/md/intro-to-oop.md

 ###Object Destruction and the finalize method

-* Once you break the connection between the reference which lives in the stack, and the instance which lives in the heap.
-There is no way to reconnect with that object, even though it will not be removed until the next Garbage Collection Cycle, as far as you are concerned , its gone.
+* Once you break the connection between the reference which lives in the stack, and the instance which lives in the heap, there is no way to reconnect with that object.
+Even though it will not be removed until the next Garbage Collection Cycle, as far as you are concerned, it's gone.

 -

 ###Object Destruction and the finalize method

-* There will be times when you want to make sure and validate that an object performs a action before it is removed from GC.
-For instance , if you are working with sensitive information or connection, and need to make sure that things are closed properly.
-Thats where the finalize method comes in.
+* There will be times when you want to make sure and validate that an object performs an action before it is removed from GC.
+For instance , if you are working with sensitive information or connection, you'll need to make sure that things are closed properly.
+That's where the finalize method comes in.

 ```
 public class Superman( ){